E-flux publications: Logo/design

 The e-flux journal reader series logo was designed by Liam Gillick in 2009 for the first publication of the series, e-flux journal reader 2009.
 Gillick says that the three parallel lines that constitute the logo refer to his 2009 text Maybe it would be better if we worked in groups of three?
-Part 1 of 2: The Discursive, The text addresses how discursive practices "play[s] with social models and present[s] speculative constructs both within and beyond traditional gallery spaces."
-Gilick goes on to assert that "(t)he site of production today often exists within the text alone."
+Part 1 of 2: The Discursive.
+The text addresses how discursive practices "play[s] with social models and present[s] speculative constructs both within and beyond traditional gallery spaces."
+Gillick goes on to assert that "(t)he site of production today often exists within the text alone."

-Issues 0, 1, 2 and 3 of the e-flux journal were designed by Francesca Grassi and Jeff Ramsey after which the e-flux journal Layout Generator was developed by Adam Florin, an "automated system to turn blog-like, long-scrolling-column HTML into rich, print-ready PDFs with more a varied visual depth and flow" was developed in dialog with Jeff Ramsey who has stayed on as the designer for the e-flux journal.
+Issues 0, 1, 2 and 3 of the e-flux journal were designed by Francesca Grassi and Jeff Ramsey, after which the e-flux journal layout generator was developed by Adam Florin, an "automated system to turn blog-like, long-scrolling-column HTML into rich, print-ready PDFs with more a varied visual depth and flow."
+The layout generator was developed in dialog with Jeff Ramsey who has stayed on as the designer for the e-flux journal.

-Notable Contributors
+Notable contributors

 The following artists, researchers, curators, historians, and others have contributed writing or images to e-flux journal: